A Fresh Start: Make This Year the Year You Gain Financial Control

 Track your spending

 Start by gathering all your statements, receipts and withdrawals from the past few months.
-Organize essential spending by category—food, shelter, clothing, etc. Note how much you spend monthly for each.
-Don’t forget to include quarterly or annual expenses in your list, too.
+Organize essential spending by category—like food, shelter and clothing—and note how much you spend monthly for each.
+Don’t forget to include quarterly or annual expenses in your list too.

 By understanding how much you spend and where you spend it, you’ll be able to create a budget and set a strong foundation for your financial future.